Search

 The MPCA takes reasonable measures to ensure meaningful communication with individuals who are not proficient in English.

-The MPCA anticipates awarding approximately $563,000 for increasing access to or expanding participation in organics recycling for residents of multifamily buildings.
+The MPCA awarded just over $300,000 for projects to increase access to or expand participation in organics recycling for residents of multifamily buildings.

 Profile of Julia Dady, a volunteer water monitor for Battle Creek in Saint Paul.